PYNE-AD/cs207-FinalProject/docs/milestone1.md

 # Introduction

-Differentiation's use is ubiquitous across the sciences and required for methods such as optimization.
-Historically, there have existed two ways of computing derivatives: symbolic differentiation and finite differences.
-Both of these methods have numerous drawbacks.
-Symbolic differentiation requires hard coding the symbolic derivative for all desired functions.
-This can be computationally expensive, and it does not address derivatives which are impossible to compute by hand.
+Differentiation's use is ubiquitous across the sciences and is required for common methods such as optimization.
+Historically, there have existed two ways of computing derivatives: symbolic differentiation and method of finite differences.
+Both of these techniques have numerous drawbacks.
+Symbolic differentiation involves manipulating the abstract formula using mathematical expressions and rules to produce a desired derivative formula.
+This can be computationally expensive, and it does not address derivatives which are impossible to compute by hand, and have no "closed-form" solution.
 The method of finite differences can solve these issues, but in turn it requires a good choice of step size for the derivative to be evaluated accurately and in a stable manner.

 Automatic differentiation (AD) is the best of worlds: it is not as computationally expensive, it can address functions whose derivatives are impossible to compute by hand, and it is stable and accurate to machine precision.

 # Background

-Automatic differentiation teaches the computer how to calculate derivatives on its own without relying on the human coder's manual coding of derivatives or on potentially unstable and inaccurate approximations.
+Automatic differentiation teaches the computer how to calculate derivatives on its own without relying on computationally expensive symbolic differentiation programs or on potentially unstable and inaccurate approximations with the finite-difference method.
 AD breaks down the task of calculating a derivative of any function into a series of more simple elementary operations such as addition, multiplication, powers, natural log, etc., whose derivatives we already know.
 We piece together these derivatives using the Chain Rule.

 ### Chain Rule